Okroshiashvili/Data-Science-Lab/README.md

 ### How to use

 You can clone the repository and in spyder or in your other favorite IDE set the working directory to that folder.
-Datasets are in each folder, except for convolutional Neural Networks, for which you can dounload data from provided link in code file.
+Datasets are in each folder, except for Convolutional Neural Networks, for which you can download data from provided link in the code file.
+I left the data folder and some pictures in it for guidance on how to prepare data folder directory for CNN.
 These are really toy datasets, just for learning purposes.
 I do hope it will make a difference.

 ### Major Update